sschreyer/react-native-unity-view/README.md

 # react-native-unity-view

 Integrate unity3d within a React Native app.
 Add a react native component to show unity.
-Works on both iOS and Android.
+Works on both iOS and Android. __*Note: I am currently making changes to this repo.
+Do not rely on this working at present.*__

-__*This is a fork of [@asmadsen/react-native-unity-view](https://github.com/asmadsen/react-native-unity-view) to make it work with Unity 2020.3.x LTS and React Native >= 0.60, with type declaration corrected.
+__*This is a fork of [https://github.com/yiheyang/react-native-unity-view], itself a fork of [@asmadsen/react-native-unity-view](https://github.com/asmadsen/react-native-unity-view) to make it work with Unity 2020.3.x LTS and React Native >= 0.60, with type declaration corrected.
 The original package was created by [@f111fei](https://github.com/f111fei/react-native-unity-view).
 Many thanks for their contribution.*__

 __*If you're using a Unity version older than 2019.3 you can only export to android*__